| |

 holiday period, which was made up for by extending Basic Training to mid-January

-pull guard duty while the recruits were away.
+walk guard duty while the recruits were away.
 Over the entire

 span at Fort Dix I pulled my share of KP, but for some reason I never